Genre: Drama/Slice of Life

 For Fans Of: Yentl, Offside (Jafar Panahi film), Song of the Sea, Persepolis, Sita Sings the Blues, Khalil Gibran’s The Prophet, The Kite Runner, Mulan

 -The Breadwinner is based on a book written by Canadian author Deborah Ellis which was written in the year 2000.
-Interestingly enough, she was also gained membership to the Order of Canada.
+Interestingly enough, she also gained membership in the Order of Canada.

 -The story takes place in Kabul which is the capital of Afghanistan.
 Currently, there are over 4.6 million people living there which makes it the 75th largest city in the world.

 -This is the third full-length film from the Irish animation studio Cartoon Saloon.
 It also gave multiple firsts for the studio.
 The Breadwinner is the first movie from them that doesn’t take place in Ireland, the first not to have Bruno Coulais or the band Kila on music duty, the first to get a PG-13 rating, and the first Cartoon Saloon movie where Nora Twomey was the sole director of the film (she was a co-director of The Secret of Kells though).